binipringle/intro-to-dh/_texts/3-html-css.md

 ## Option Two: Absolute Links

 An absolute link includes information that allows the browser to file resources on other websites.
 This information includes the site domain—such as `google.com`—and often the protocol—such as `http` or `https`.
+This option will not work without an internet connection but it is important to know how it works.

 ```html
 <a href="http://www.google.com">Google</a>